PEM-Humboldt/gsi_analysis/README.md

 ## How to run

-We suggest that run the rutines following the numbers in the scrips.
+We suggest running the routines step by step, following the order of each script.
 Nevertheless, you can obtain the result for each dimenson independently.

 It is important that the base data will be used throughout the process, and that this data is stored in the root of the folder.

  ## Authors and contact

 * **[Cristian Alexander Cruz-Rodríguez](https://github.com/crcruzr)** - *Investigador Asistente I.Humboldt* -  [Contact](ccruz@humboldt.org.co)
-* **[Elkin Alexi Noguera Urbano](https://github.com/elkalexno)** - *Investiador Adjunto I.Humboldt* - [Contact](enoguera@humboldt.org.co)
+* **[Elkin Alexi Noguera Urbano](https://github.com/elkalexno)** - *Investigador Adjunto I.Humboldt* - [Contact](enoguera@humboldt.org.co)
 * **Iván gonzález**
 * **Laura Carolina Bello**
 * **Maria Cecilia Londoño** - *Investiadora Titular I.Humboldt*